kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 $ terraform apply -var-file=cluster.tf ../../contrib/terraform/openstack
 ```

-if you chose to create a bastion host, this script will create
+If you chose to create a bastion host, this script will create
 `contrib/terraform/openstack/k8s-cluster.yml` with an ssh command for Ansible to
 be able to access your machines tunneling  through the bastion's IP address.
 If
 you want to manually handle the ssh tunneling to these machines, please delete